GluuFederation/docs-ce-prod/3.1.4/source/user-management/scim-new-features.md

 This special attribute cannot be modified (its mutability being "readOnly"), however it can be removed.
 For this particular operation developers have to use PATCH.

-For examples on pairwise identifiers usage, you may like to check this Java [test case](https://github.com/GluuFederation/SCIM-Client/blob/version_3.1.3/scim-client2/src/test/java/gluu/scim2/client/corner/PairwiseIdentifiersTest.java#L22-L21).
+For examples on pairwise identifiers usage, you may like to check this Java [test case](https://github.com/GluuFederation/SCIM-Client/blob/version_3.1.4/scim-client2/src/test/java/gluu/scim2/client/corner/PairwiseIdentifiersTest.java#L26).

 ### About SCIM-Client

-As previously mentioned, current SCIM server implementation is revamped with new features.
-This is also the case for the Java-based "SCIM-Client" project.
+As previously mentioned, current SCIM server implementation was revamped with new features for 3.1.3.
+This was also the case for the Java-based "SCIM-Client" project.
 The following highlights the most prominent changes and improvements:

 * **Client now mirrors more closely the SCIM protocol**: We have adjusted the (client) API used to interact with the service: Java methods that developers must call to send requests to the service are now quite similar to the operations the SCIM standard itself contains.
 This is a big advantage: developers familiar with the SCIM spec can start working immediately, while those who are not can start learning about SCIM protocol and schema as they are coding.